hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 The HP Helion OpenStack High Availability (HA) architecture ensures that Cloud Services are deployed in a manner that is resilient, and remain available and functional in the event of Single Points Of Failure (SPOF) of software or hardware.

-The OpenStack services are deployed in a three node Controller cluster, that ensures availability of stateless services like API services and stateful services like MySQL or RabbitMQ.
+The OpenStack services are deployed in a three node Controller cluster, which ensures availability of stateless services like API services and stateful services like MySQL or RabbitMQ.

 For more details on HA configuration, refer to [HP Helion OpenStack High Availability](/helion/openstack/ga/high-availability/) and [OpenStack HA Guide](http://docs.openstack.org/high-availability-guide/content/index.html).